5 Hidden Dangers of Varicose Veins

 Pulmonary Embolism

 If the blood clot in your deep veins breaks away, it can travel to your lungs.
-This condition is known as pulmonary embolism.
+This is known as pulmonary embolism.

 Blood from your legs first travels up to your heart.
-The heart pumps the blood into your lungs through the pulmonary arteries.
+The heart then pumps this blood into your lungs through the pulmonary arteries.
+Pulmonary arteries are blood vessels that carry blood from the right side of the heart to the lungs’ capillaries.

 Treatment